 A: Check the product label for the exact time.
 It’s different for every product but generally ranges from 30 seconds to several minutes.

-Q: What is the correct way to clean my phone?
+Q: What is the correct way to clean and disinfect my phone?

 A: Always follow manufacturer’s instructions for cleaning and disinfecting.
 If no instructions are available, use a dry, soft cloth to remove debris and fingerprints, then use alcohol-based wipes or sprays containing at least 70 percent alcohol.
 Let the disinfectant sit on the surface for as long as recommended on the product label.

 Always unplug your phone before attempting to clean it and never spray your device directly.

 Q: What is the best way to disinfect counters?

 A: Pre-clean first to remove any excess dirt or grime, with soap and water or a cleaner designed for use on the surface.
 Then use a disinfectant on the EPA list of products effective against COVID-19.
 Follow the instructions on the label, paying attention to amount of time the surface needs to stay wet after disinfecting.
 The product label will specify which surfaces it can be used on.
 For food contact surfaces, rinse with water after it dries.
 This will not only help against the novel coronavirus, but also against other food-borne microbes that can cause illness.